-To prevent coil damage, complete the following recommendations:
+To prevent coil damage:

-- Install a 1/2-in.
-NPT, 15 degree swing check valve vacuum breaker with cracking pressure of 0.25 inches Hg (3.4 inches water) or lower at the top of the coil.
-This vacuum breaker should be installed as close to the coil as possible. - For coil type NS, install the vacuum breaker in the unused condensate return tapping at the top of the coil. - Vent the vacuum breaker line to atmosphere or connect it into the return main at the discharge side of the steam trap - Note: Vacuum breaker relief is mandatory when the coil is controlled by a modulating steam supply or automatic two position (ON-OFF) steam supply valve.
-Vacuum breaker relief is also recommended when face-and-bypass control is used.
+Install a 1/2-in.
+NPT, 15 degree swing check valve vacuum breaker with cracking pressure of 0.25 inches

+Hg (3.4 inches water) or lower at the top of the coil.
+This vacuum breaker should be installed as close to the coil as possible.

+- For coil type NS, install the vacuum breaker in the unused condensate return tapping at the top of the coil. - Vent the vacuum breaker line to atmosphere or connect it into the return main at the discharge side of the steam trap.

+Note: Vacuum breaker relief is mandatory when the coil is controlled by a modulating steam supply or automatic two position (ON-OFF) steam supply valve.
+Vacuum breaker relief is also recommended when face-andbypass control is used.

-Coil Condensate!
+Coil Damage!

-Failure to follow these instructions could result in equipment damage.
+Failure to follow instructions below could result in equipment damage.

 Condensate must flow freely from the coil at all times to prevent coil damage from water hammer, unequal thermal stresses, freeze-up and/or corrosion.
-In all steam coil installations, the condensate return connections must be at the low point of the coil.

 Proper steam trap installation is necessary for satisfactory coil performance and service life.
 For steam trap installation:

-- 1. Install the steam trap discharge 12 inches below the condensate return connection.
-Twelve inches provides sufficient hydrostatic head pressure to overcome trap losses and ensures complete condensate removal. - a.
-Use float and thermostatic traps with atmospheric pressure gravity condensate return, with automatic controls, or where the possibility of low-pressure supply steam exists.
+- Install the steam trap discharge 12 inches below the condensate return connection.
+Twelve inches provides sufficient hydrostatic head pressure to overcome trap losses and ensures complete condensate removal. - Use float and thermostatic traps with atmospheric pressure gravity condensate return, with automatic controls, or where the possibility of low-pressure supply steam exists.
 (Float and thermostatic traps are recommended because of gravity drain and continuous discharge operation.) - b.
-Use bucket traps only when the supply steam is not modulated and is 25 psig or higher. - Note: Trane steam coils require a minimum of 2 psi of pressure to assure even heat distribution. - 2.
-Trap each coil separately to prevent holding up condensate in one or more of the coils. - 3.
-Install strainers as close as possible to the inlet side of the trap. - 4.
-If installing coils in series airflow, control each coil bank independently with an automatic steam-control valve.
-Size the traps for each coil using the capacity of the first coil in direction of airflow. - 5.
-Use a modulating valve that has linear flow characteristics to obtain gradual modulation of the coil steam supply. - Note: Do not modulate systems with overhead or pressurized returns unless the condensate is drained by gravity into a receiver, vented to atmosphere, and returned to the condensate pump. - Pitch all supply and return steam piping down 1 in. for every 10 feet in the direction of the steam or condensate flow. - Note: Do not drain the steam mains or take-offs through the coils.
-Drain the mains ahead of the coils through a steam trap to the return line. - 7.
+Use bucket traps only when the supply steam is not modulated and is 25 psig or higher.

+Note: Trane steam coils require a minimum of 2 psi of pressure to assure even heat distribution.

+- 2. Trap each coil separately to prevent holding up condensate in one or more of the coils. - 3.
+Install strainers as close as possible to the inlet side of the trap. - If installing coils in series airflow, control each coil bank independently with an automatic steam-control valve.
+Size the traps for each coil using the capacity of the first coil in direction of airflow. - Use a modulating valve that has linear flow characteristics to obtain gradual modulation of the coil steam supply.

+Note: Do not modulate systems with overhead or pressurized returns unless the condensate is drained by gravity into a receiver, vented to atmosphere, and returned to the condensate pump.

+Pitch all supply and return steam piping down 1 in. for every 10 feet in the direction of the steam or condensate flow.

+Note: Do not drain the steam mains or take-offs through the coils.
+Drain the mains ahead of the coils through a steam trap to the return line.

 Ensure overhead returns have 1 psig of pressure at the steam trap discharge for every 2 feet of elevation for continuous condensate removal.

-Coil Piping and Connections